 This is defined as an unusual response to healing from a skin injury which is why it is deemed as treatable because this scarring occurs during skin tension or infection – this can be treated through different medical and laser treatments to reduce inflammation and level out the skin profile after the scarring has occurred.

 TREATMENTS FOR ACNE SCARRING

-Depending on the acne type and severity of the acne on your skin, there are different types of acne treatments.
+Depending on the severity of the acne scarring on your skin, there are different types of acne scar treatments.
 These range from medication through to creams and lotions, laser treatment or microneedling or chemical skin peels and will depend based on the expertise of your acne dermatologist.